-Let’s face it — the blower motor on a NCAT ignition oven is often an afterthought.
+Let’s face it — the blower motor on an NCAT ignition oven is often an afterthought.
 It sits in the back of the unit, mostly covered, mostly discreet, mostly out of the way.
 Out of sight, out of mind, right?
 You know it’s there and that it blows air out of the furnace, but what exactly is its purpose?
 Most importantly, why should YOU care about it?
 Today I wanted to bring light to a growing problem in the industry.
 It’s an issue that our techs run into in seven out of ten labs.
 Nobody seems to want to take care of their blower motor.
 Well, after reading this article, I promise you’ll think twice about it.

 Blower motor oil.
 It’s that simple!